9.3.1 Disclosure

 Diversion of Nuclear Material

-1. Information concerning potential diversion of nuclear material should be immediately reported by the special agent to his/her SSA who will transmit the information at once to the nearest FBI field office and, as soon as practicable, to the SAC.
+1. Information concerning potential diversion of nuclear material should be immediately reported by the SA to their SSA who will transmit the information at once to the nearest FBI field office and, as soon as practicable, to the SAC.

 2. In all instances, the SSA making the referral will prepare a written report containing:

 3. This report should be forwarded by the SAC to the Chief, CI, as confirmation of the telephone referral.
-If this information is return information, the procedures in IRM 9.3.1.9.1 should be followed.
-In emergency situations, the Disclosure Manager should be contacted immediately so that he/she may contact the Office of Governmental Liaison and Disclosure for consultation, if necessary.
+If this information is return information, the procedures in IRM 9.3.1.9.4,5, Diversion of Nuclear Material, should be followed.
+In emergency situations, the Disclosure Manager should be contacted immediately so that they can contact the Office of Governmental Liaison and Disclosure for consultation, if necessary.

 Impersonations of a Federal Officer

-1. The Treasury Inspector General for Tax Administration (TIGTA) is charged with the responsibility to investigate charges against persons alleged to be impersonating employees of the IRS or wrongly using IRS seals or other identifying marks.
+1. TIGTA is charged with the responsibility to investigate charges against persons alleged to be impersonating employees of the IRS or wrongly using IRS seals or other identifying marks.
 All allegations of this nature should be reported promptly to TIGTA.

 Violations of Law Involving Serious Crimes by Informants Not Connected with a IRS Assignment

-1. Whenever the IRS has knowledge of the actual commission of a serious crime not connected with a IRS assignment by a CI/CW, the SAC shall make a determination of the advisability of notifying appropriate law enforcement authorities in accordance with IRM 11.3, Disclosure of Official Information.
-For the purpose of these IRM procedures, the phrase, " serious crime," means any crime which is a felony under Federal or state law.
+1. Whenever the IRS has knowledge of the actual commission of a serious crime not connected with an IRS assignment by a CI/CW, the SAC shall make a determination of the advisability of notifying appropriate law enforcement authorities in accordance with IRM 11.3, Disclosure of Official Information.
+For the purpose of these IRM procedures, the phrase, "serious crime," means any crime which is a felony under Federal or state law.

 2. Approval of the Director, Field Operations will be required when it is advisable not to notify another law enforcement agency.
 In such cases, the SAC will notify the Director, Field Operations, by memorandum, of the facts and circumstances concerning the informant’s violation of the law and also provide a recommendation on reporting the violation and on continued use of the CI/CW.